-Many museums have either shortened or made significant changes to their hours of operation during the pandemic, and you'll most likely need to wear masks and observe social distancing regulations.
+Many museums have either shortened or made significant changes to their hours of operation following the pandemic.

 There are a lot of venues in Barcelona which host musical performances throughout the week, including major concerts, classical locations and even jazz clubs.

 Whether you're looking for a small, quiet, secluded place to enjoy some jazz, or you'd rather experience more of a party atmosphere, there are many different options to choose from.